Flower Pot Trellis Ideas

 A clematis is a natural climber - so a trellis just makes sense

-Stakes and twine make a dependable flower pot trellisFor this trellis, all you need are two poles and twine.
+Stakes and twine make a dependable flower pot trellisFor this flower pot trellis idea (or a plant in the ground), all you need are two poles and twine.

 I like to cut cedar fence slats (less than $3 at Home Depot) into long stakes.
 You can also use bamboo stakes or even sticks from limbs for a more natural look.